udellc/Vibrosonics/README.md

 re-synthesizing these findings through AudioLab translated down into the haptic frequency range (0-230Hz).

+### API Classes
-We have created an API, \ref VibrosonicsAPI, that combines these libraries to provide a simple interface for audio processing, analysis and synthesis.
+- `VibrosonicsAPI`: This is the core class; it is a unified interface for audio processing, analysis and synthesis

-Additionally, there is the \ref Grain class which provides a way to implement granular synthesis, allowing for sound wave shaping through envelopes.
-There are the \ref GrainList and \ref GrainNode classes that help you manage a linked-list of grains.
+- `Grain`, `GrainList`, and `GrainNode`: These are the components for granular synthesis. `Grain` is the main grain class, and the list and node classes provide a way to manage a linked list of grains.

 ## Examples

-We have an `examples/` folder which contains individual programs that each showcase a different feature or technique possible using Vibrosonics and AudioPrism.
+We have an `examples` folder which contains individual programs that each showcase a different feature or technique possible using Vibrosonics and AudioPrism.
 - Start with the `Template` example to see basic use of the API and